 Sustainability

-- Time-limited funds are used only for time-limited activities – operations are supported by sustainable revenue sources - whereas time-limited funds are used only for time-limited activities.
-Depending on grants to fund ongoing and/or long-term infrastructure operations fully makes them fragile and distracts from building core infrastructure.
+- Time-limited funds are used only for time-limited activities – operations should be supported by sustainable revenue sources, whereas time-limited funds are used only for time-limited activities.
+Depending on grants to fund ongoing and/or long-term operations fully makes organisations fragile and distracts from maintaining core infrastructure.

-- Goal to generate surplus – organisations (or services) that define sustainability based merely on recovering costs are brittle and stagnant.
-It is not enough to merely survive; organisations and services have to be able to adapt and change.
-To weather economic, social and technological volatility, they need financial resources beyond immediate operating costs.
+- Goal to generate surplus – it is not enough to merely survive; organisations and services have to be able to adapt and change.
+Organisations and services that define long-term sustainability based only on recovering costs risk becoming brittle and stagnant.
+To weather economic, social and technological volatility, organisations and services need financial resources beyond immediate operating costs.

 - Mission-consistent revenue generation – revenue sources should be evaluated against the infrastructure’s mission and not run counter to the aims of the organisation or service.

-- Revenue based on services, not data – data related to the running of the scholarly infrastructure should be community property.
-Appropriate revenue sources might include value-added services, consulting, API Service Level Agreements or membership fees.
+- Revenue generated from services, not data – data related to the running of the scholarly infrastructure should be community property.
+Appropriate revenue sources might include value-added services, consulting, API Service Level Agreements, or membership fees.

 Insurance